 Southwestern Community College is one of 58 institutions operating in the North Carolina Community College System, a statewide organization of public, two-year, post-secondary educational institutions.
 The college is governed by a local board of trustees within the framework of the Community Colleges Act, Chapter 115D of the General Statutes of North Carolina.
-The board consists of 13 trustees - five appointed by the Covernor of North Carolina - and one ex-officio student trustee selected by the Student Club Council.
+The board consists of 13 trustees - five appointed by the county commissioners, four appointed by the Board of Education, four appointed by the Governor of North Carolina - and one ex-officio student trustee selected by the Student Club Council